Edward Cudahy Jr.: Capture and trial

 In early November 1905, Crowe was captured by police in Butte, Montana.
 On November 28, 1905, Crowe pleaded not guilty to shooting the Omaha police officer in the September "Battle on Hickory Street".
 He was also charged with robbing a street car in Omaha of $50, and for robbery in the Cudahy kidnapping case.
 Despite four days of testimony from dozens of witnesses, the jury acquitted Crowe after 80 minutes of deliberations.
 The judge held him for the next trial, which began in February 1906; 92 witnesses were called by the prosecution, and none was called by the defense.
 The Chicago Examiner, following the case along with many national newspapers, proclaimed the defense's closing statement to be "considered the best speech in a criminal case ever made in Omaha."
 After 17 hours of deliberations on St. Patrick's Day, 1906, the jury declared Crowe not guilty.
 Responding to the trial, The Washington Post wrote, "Omaha is evidently a happy hunting ground for savages and malefactors."

 Aftermath

 Crowe's criminal notoriety gained him fame as a lecturer, author, and actor across the United States, until he eventually died in poverty in Harlem in 1938.
 His written personal narratives of the story are studied today for their authenticity.
 The kidnapping influenced Omaha businessmen to keep their children under close watch, including tycoon Gurdon W. Wattles, who eventually moved to Hollywood to escape the tension in Omaha.

-Cudahy Jr.'s family moved from Omaha to Chicago in 1910.
+Cudahy's family moved from Omaha to Chicago in 1910.
 He served in World War I and married Margaret Carry in 1919.
 The couple had three children and later divorced in 1942.
 His wife died several months after the divorce.
 In 1944, Cudahy married Eleanor Peabody Cochran.
 He eventually became Chairman of the Board of Cudahy Packing, leading the company out of Omaha in the 1950s, and retiring to Arizona, where he died in 1966.